jrburke/modus/README.md

 all developed separately to all refer to the same exterior module with the same module ID.

+The output of this experiment is to generate a modus.js that could be used to try out the module syntax and behavior in any ES5-compatible browser, possibly even ES3.
+The collection of tests may be useful over the long term.

 ## Supported syntax

 ### Static API